 I’ve shared a ton of my tried and true tailgate recipes over the years.
 But I realized recently that they’re mostly dips and finger foods.
 And sometimes you just want to offer something a little more substantial, right?

-This slow cooker pulled pork has been my go-to for as long as I can remember, but it has one glaring issue.
+I have a slow cooker pulled pork recipe that’s been my go-to for as long as I can remember, but it has one glaring issue.
 With a 7-8 hour cook time, it’s not ideal for a noon kickoff.
 That is unless you want to get up at the crack of dawn to start it… And I don’t know about you, but that’s just NOT happening around here, LOL!

-So I started tweaking that recipe and developed this tender, juicy, and oh-so-freaking-delicious Dr Pepper pulled pork that can be made in your electric pressure cooker!
+So I started tweaking that recipe and developed this tender, juicy, and oh-so-freaking-delicious Dr Pepper pulled pork that can be made in your Instant Pot!
 In like a fraction of the time it takes to cook in your slow cooker…

 Dr Pepper pulled pork recipe + Kroger + Google Assistant